 Why Do I need to replace missing teeth?

 Replacement of missing teeth is essential to maintaining the bone in the jaw.
 The longer your tooth is missing the more bone you’ll lose in that site.
-Over time, due to lack of use, more and more of the jaw bone disintegrates until it becomes very difficult to place an implant restoration That’s why a tooth should be replaced very soon after it is lost.
+Over time, due to lack of use, more and more of the jaw bone disintegrates until it becomes very difficult to place an implant restoration.
+That’s why a tooth should be replaced very soon after it is lost.
 Dental implants are man-made replacements for natural teeth.
 The implants are made from titanium which replaces the root of the missing tooth.
 It is then used as an anchor to secure the replacement tooth or teeth.
-Implants allow Dr. Raskin to replace missing teeth without harming the healthy natural teeth adjacent to the space which in turn, reduces the future risk of root canals and decay under crowns..
+Implants allow Dr. Raskin to replace missing teeth without harming the healthy natural teeth adjacent to the space.
+In turn, this reduces the future risk of root canals and decay under crowns.

 When do I start losing bone in an extraction site?